 Practical Applications

-lessons learned from this research were that the public perception of law-enforcement agencies as not adequately prepared for cybercrime might be incorrect.
+Lessons learned from this research were that the public perception of law-enforcement agencies as not adequately prepared for cybercrime might be incorrect.
 Also, Organizations may need to recognize that the pressure to create a cybercrime unit may come from institutional establishments pushing normative policing practices and not necessarily an environmental demand for more cybercrime investigations.

 With the public interest in cybercrime, the pressure will likely continue to mount for specialized cybercrime units in more organizations.
 However, it is essential to remember that these cybercrime units have not demonstrated measurable effectiveness (Willits & Nowacki, 2016).
 Issues such as the jurisdiction and geographical distance between offenders and victims will hinder investigation and prosecution.